-Roasted Spiced Acorn Squash wedges are topped with butter, brown sugar and spice then roasted, giving it a slightly sweet yet savory taste.
-Perfect to accompany any meal and also makes a great presentation to your holiday table.
+Roasted spiced acorn squash wedges are topped with butter, brown sugar, and spices then roasted, making it a delicious, slightly sweet, and savory side.
+A perfect accompiament to any meal.
+It also makes a great presentation to your holiday table.

 I slice the squash into wedges and follow the natural lines of the acorn squash.
 Some are thicker than others and I think that adds to the presentation.
 Each one is different and perfect in its own way.

 Arrange the acorn slices on a parchment lined baking sheet, casserole, or 12” cast iron pan like I did here.
 I mean, doesn’t this look great?
-Played with my food a little bit and made a flower.
+I played with my food a little bit and made a flower.

 - Rich creamy garlic mashed potatoes